 Wednesday May 20, 2009, Day 2

 I woke up just before 7 AM.
 It was quiet here with hardly any wind but there was a light swell.
 The boat was gyrating around her anchors.
-The Navtex is still issuing gale warnings for the Central Aegean which I will have to cross, in a NW direction, to reach the island of Psara and in a SW direction to reach the large island of Evia.
-My plan now is to wait out the gale here then go to W to Psara and Evia and spend some time there.
-Then on June 2 go to either Lavrio in the mainland or to Vourkari in the island of Kea.
+The Navtex was still issuing gale warnings for the Central Aegean which I would have to cross, in a NW direction, to reach the island of Psara and in a SW direction to reach the large island of Evia.
+My plan now was to wait out the gale here then go to W to Psara and Evia and spend some time there.
+Then, on June 2 go to either Lavrio in the mainland or to Vourkari in the island of Kea.

 After I got back I took a swim and inspected the anchors.
 The water temperature was not as cold as it was about this time last year, it was pleasantly cool.
 Both anchors were fine.

 After lunch I took a small nap.
 How can I be sleepy after so many hours of sleep last night?
 Later I started to cook a pot roast.
 This should last me several days.
 I then read on my Kindle.
 I have downloaded all sorts of free public domain books from Many Free Books.
 I am now reading Little Dorritt which I had seen earlier in a PBS production on television.

 The head pump was leaking.
 I thought that I had not tightened its seal enough when I repaired it in Partheni, so I tightened some more now.
 But it was still leaking.
 I tightened its drain plug and the leak was now less.

 I had the obligatory ouzo during sunset and I prepared some rice to be served with the roast.
 It started to drizzle and I had to eat inside the cabin.
 The roast was very good along with some vintage 2008 Kalami wine.
 By 1030 I was in bed.